thoughtram/blog/_posts/2015-09-03-forward-references-in-angular-2.md

 In our article on [Dependency Injection in Angular 2](http://blog.thoughtram.io/angular/2015/05/18/dependency-injection-in-angular-2.html) we explored what dependency injection actually is, and how it is implemented in the Angular 2 framework.
 If you haven't read that article yet, I highly recommend you doing so, since this article is based on it.

-In a [previous article](http://blog.thoughtram.io/angular/2015/08/20/host-and-visibility-in-angular-2-dependency-injection.html) we learned about **host** and **visibility of dependencies** as another aspect of Angular 2's DI system.
-But that doesn't mean that we've already discovered all features of Angular 2's dependency injection machinery yet.
-In this article we'll take a look at **forward references** another tiny, yet useful feature of the DI system in Angular 2.
+In a [another article](http://blog.thoughtram.io/angular/2015/08/20/host-and-visibility-in-angular-2-dependency-injection.html) we even learned about **host** and **visibility of dependencies** as another aspect of Angular 2's DI system.
+But that doesn't mean that we've already discovered all features of the machinery yet.
+In this article we'll take a look at **forward references**.
+Another tiny, yet useful feature of the DI system in Angular 2.

 ## Understanding the problem